 Section 1-75(c)(1)(C)(i) of the Act requires that, to the extent possible, the overall quantity of RECs procured to meet the RPS goals should include at least a 45% from new wind projects and 55% from new photovoltaic projects.
-Of the portion that is from photovoltaic projects, 50% should be from the Adjustable Block Program, 47% from new utility-scale solar, and 3% from brownfield site photovoltaic projects.
-Table 3-27 below shows that the portfolio of expected REC deliveries portioned by RECs from wind and photovoltaic projects.
-This table represents RECs under contract from procurements and programs conducted as of the date of the release of this draft-2022 Long-Term Plan.
+Of the portion that is from photovoltaic projects, 50% should be from the Adjustable Block Program, 47% from new utility-scale solar, and 3% from brownfield site photovoltaic projects.151 Table 3-7 below shows that the portfolio of expected REC deliveries portioned by RECs from wind and photovoltaic projects.
+This table represents RECs under contract from procurements and programs conducted as of the date of the releasefinalization of this 2022 Long-Term Plan.

-148 20 ILCS 3855/1-75(c)(1)(C)(i).
+151 20 ILCS 3855/1-75(c)(1)(C)(i).